 The new hair may appear more or less dense depending on:

 - scalp laxity, or how loose your scalp skin is

 - density of follicles in the transplanted zone

 - hair curl

-Patients need to take medication (propecia or minoxidil) or undergo a low level of laser therapy to stop future hair loss.
-If they don’t, they may continue to experience hair loss in non-treated areas of their scalp.
+If you don’t take medication (such as minoxidil or finasteride) or undergo a low level of laser therapy, you may continue to experience hair loss in nontreated areas of your scalp.

 Discussing the expected outcome with your surgeon and developing realistic expectations is important.
 Get additional information on hair transplants and their costs here.